rowanblaik/Regex-for-plant-names/README.md

 ### Regex to find common errors in plant lists

-The following regular expressions may be used to find errors in the formatting of plant names:
+The following regular expressions may be used to find 'patterns' of common errors in the formatting of plant lists:

 Pattern | Description | Regex
 --------|-------------|------